typemeta/funcj/parser/readme.md

 ### The `Result` Type

 `Result<I, T>` represents the result of applying a parser.
-It's essentially a discriminated union between thw two following sub-types:
+It's essentially a discriminated union between the two following sub-types:

 * `Result.Success` - indicating a successful parse,
 consisting of a parse value of type `T`, and an `Input` value pointing to the next positiion in the input stream.